Chris Berman: Career (1977–present)

 By 1993, Berman was described as the leader of the ESPN team and one of the most recognizable sportscasters in the business.
 "The true test is when Chris is on, turn down your TV and open your window.
 You will hear him.
 The microphone is nothing but a prop," said fellow ESPN anchor Keith Olbermann.
 In December 2008, the Associated Press ran a long retrospective on Berman's 30-year career with ESPN.
 "He is our most important person," said Norby Williamson, ESPN's vice president of production.
 "He is the face of ESPN," he added.
 At the time, Berman noted that his contract with ESPN would expire on his 55th birthday, and that he did not see himself broadcasting into his 60s.
 In April 2010, however, ESPN extended Berman's contract for an undisclosed period of time, only noting that it was a multi-year deal.
 The contract was eventually revealed to expire at the end of 2016.

-Between 1995-2006, Berman hosted Monday Night Football as well as live coverage of three Super Bowls for ABC Sports.
+Between 1995 and 2006, Berman hosted Monday Night Football as well as live coverage of three Super Bowls for ABC Sports.
 He continued to host MNF when ESPN got the rights in 2006.

 Berman was a season ticket holder for the Hartford Whalers and was a strong supporter of the team's staying in Connecticut.
 He occasionally makes reference to the team, sometimes even by humming the team's theme song, "Brass Bonanza".
 Berman has also become a strong backer of the Buffalo Bills in recent years.
 In an interview with Buffalo Bills reporter and play-by-play voice John Murphy on July 26, 2012, Berman acknowledged that you could call him a "Bills Booster".
 This sentiment is also echoed in Berman's on-air phrase, "No one circles the wagons like the Buffalo Bills!"
 In addition, he has been involved with several events relating to the Bills, such as team founder Ralph Wilson's induction into the Pro Football Hall of Fame, and Bruce Smith's Bills Hall of Fame induction in September 2016.
 Berman signed a new contract in January 2017 for a reduced schedule, but remains at ESPN.

 On October 29, 2018, Berman served as the on-field emcee for Thurman Thomas's number retirement ceremony.
 In May 2019, Berman called a three-game series for the Boston Red Sox Radio Network alongside longtime Red Sox broadcaster Joe Castiglione.

 In 2019, Berman and Tom Jackson re-united for a revival of NFL Primetime, streamed exclusively on ESPN+.
 In addition, they have also hosted the "fastest three minutes" segments on the Monday Night Football halftime show.
+Berman continues to present this segment solo as of the 2025 season.

 Berman signed a multiyear contract with ESPN in May 2021 to continue to host NFL PrimeTime.
 In the ESPN contract announcement, Berman said "ESPN has been almost two-thirds of my life.
 I'm honored that what I do still works."
+He signed a new contract in May 2025 that runs through 2029, the network's 50th anniversary.